SAP-archive/mta-job-scheduler/README.md

 # Job-Scheduler

-Simple NodeJS Multi-Target Application example of using the jobscheduler service in CF and XSA
+Simple NodeJS Multi-Target Application(MTA) example of using the jobscheduler service in CF and XSA.

+## Description

+This repository contains a complete project Multi-Target Application(MTA) that is an example of using the jobscheduler service to manage long running tasks or trigger recurring tasks on a specific schedule.

+While much of today's application programming is designed around a pattern of receiving requests over HTTP, processing the request, and returning a result within a single connection context, issues start to arise when the time taken to perform the processing gets increasingly longer.
+In these longer running requests, the client(browser, mobile app, etc) will often time out assuming that the connection has been dropped and will no longer wait for the response.
+In these cases it is a better design pattern to trigger a job immediately receive an identifier to that job that can be used on subsequent queries of that job's progress.

+The same mechanism is used to schedule the execution of unattended jobs that are triggered at a particular time or on a recurring schedule.

 [Docs for CF](https://help.sap.com/viewer/07b57c2f4b944bcd8470d024723a1631/Cloud/en-US/c513d2de49b140d08da694fa263698f8.html)

 [Docs for XSA](https://help.sap.com/viewer/4505d0bdaf4948449b7f7379d24d0f0d/2.0.05/en-US/b2aff171211c4a4dbcbb55a7ebf98470.html?q=job%20scheduler)

-## Description

-This repository contains a complete project that is an example of using the jobscheduler service to trigger recurring tasks on a specific schedule.

 ## Requirements